AIMLx26: An artificial intelligence and machine learning expo at Florida State University

 Nathan Crock

-Manager of AI engineering and operations at Premera Blue Cross; affiliate faculty in the FSU Department of Scientific Computing
+Manager of AI Engineering and Operations at Premera Blue Cross; affiliate faculty in the FSU Department of Scientific Computing

 Nathan’s research interests center on context engineering for agentic systems, including memory architectures, retrieval-augmentation methods, and context window optimization.
 He is particularly focused on how these techniques enable scalable multi-agent orchestration and coordination in Large Language Model-based systems.
 Nathan founded FSU's Machine Learning Expo in 2018, the event that evolved into the current AIMLx series, and previously served as director of NewSci Labs and a visiting scholar at the Max Planck Florida Institute for Neuroscience.
 His career bridges academic research and industry practice, having led AI teams, co-founded an AI-powered training platform, and consulted on distributed systems for organizations, including the National Aeronautics and Space Administration and international health organizations.